-Prerequisite: None Length: Year Grade Level: 11,12
+Grade Level: 11,12

-Accounting courses introduce and expand upon the fundamental accounting principles and procedures used in businesses.
-Course content typically includes the full accounting cycle, payroll, taxes, debts, depreciation, ledger and journal techniques, and periodic adjustments.
-Students may learn how to apply standard auditing principles and to prepare budgets and final reports.
-Calculators, electronic spreadsheets, or other automated tools are usually used.
-Advanced topics may include elementary principles of partnership and corporate accounting and the managerial uses of control systems and the accounting process.
-Students may earn college credit with a grade of "B" or above (Grays Harbor College course ACCT 113, 3 credits).
+Accounting II expands on the foundation set in Accounting I, allowing students to build upon their skills and knowledge of the accounting process.
+The course focuses on various managerial, financial, and operational accounting activities that require the formulation, interpretation, and communication of financial information for use in management decision making.
+Students will use equations, spreadsheets, accounting tools, and accounting systems in real-world situations to maintain, monitor, control, and plan the use of financial resources.
+Advanced topics include elementary principles of partnership and corporate accounting and the managerial uses of control systems and the accounting process.
+Students may earn college credit with a grade of "B" or above (Grays Harbor College course Intro to Accounting II, 5 credits).
 Earn a B or better and earn GHC credit.